 But for complex tasks like speech recognition, image recognition, etc., and problems involving a tremendous amount of data, we need deep learning for sure.

 I hope this article was helpful to you.
-If you have any doubts or queries regarding this topic, feel free to let me know them in the comments section.
+If you have any doubts or queries regarding this topic, feel free to let me know in the comments section.
 I will be happy to respond.

 If this article was helpful to you, do share it with your friends.
 That will help me to reach more people like you who are interested in learning about the latest technology.